Measuring Manager Power or Authority - Explained

 - Economics, Finance, & Analytics

-How is the Power or Authority of a Manager Measured?
+How to Manage the Authority of a Manager?

 The authority of a manager is generally measured by the: